Solving Satisfiability Modulo Counting for Symbolic and Statistical AI Integration With Provable Guarantees: Experiment 2: Robust Supply Chain Design

-Supply chain management founds its importance in logistics, operations research, and economics.
-The essence of supply chain management is to coordinate and integrate the flow of products, information, and finances across companies to enhance overall performance and maximize value to the consumer.
-Its importance is underscored by the increasing complexity of global business environments, where even minor inefficiencies can result in significant cost implications and jeopardize competitiveness.
+\textbf{Problem Formulation.} Supply chain management found its importance in operations research and economics.
+The essence of supply chain management is to integrate the flow of products and finances to maximize value to the consumer.
+Its importance is underscored by the increasing complexity of business environments, where minor inefficiencies by random disasters result in significant extra costs.